BlokasLabs/pimidi-docs/docs/pimidipy-library.md

 To make it as smooth as possible, we've created the `pimidipy` library which makes processing MIDI data a breeze!

+We recommend using the pimidipy [Patchbox Module](pimidipy-patchbox-module.md) to run your scripts in the background automatically, but executing your scripts on your own will work just fine as well.

 ## pimidipy Library

 `pimidipy` library makes interacting with MIDI devices through Python extremely simple, while it takes care of all the low level details for you.
 On this page we'll walk you through the setup and basic usage of the library.

 For more detailed information on various classes, types and methods, take a glance at the [pimidipy Reference](pimidipy-reference.md) page.

+For some sample scripts, see the `pimidipy-scripts` [repository](https://github.com/BlokasLabs/pimidipy-scripts/){target=_blank}.

 ### Setup